 - The timing of the sale

-- loaning the buyer your accounts receivable for a short time to give them more cash flow
+- lending the buyer some of your accounts receivable for a limited period of time in order to provide them with increased cash flow

 - Prepare and plan